Bathroom bill: Virginia

 In 2016, Delegate Mark Cole sponsored House Bill 663, a bathroom bill restricting public restroom use according to a person's "anatomical sex", defined as "the physical condition of being male or female, which is determined by a person's anatomy", with violators liable for a civil penalty not to exceed $50.
 HB663 was introduced on January 11, 2016, and died in committee in February 2016.
 It was widely reported that HB663 would require adults to inspect the genitals of children before they were allowed to enter the appropriate facilities, but this was dismissed by Snopes as a misleading interpretation of the bill's text, which states that administrators "shall develop and implement policies that require every restroom ... that is designated for use by a specific gender to solely be used by individuals whose anatomical sex matches such gender designation."
 Cole sponsored House Bill 781 one day later on January 12, 2016, which used the same wording but substituted "biological sex" for "anatomical sex".
 The use of "biological sex" allowed for an update via amended birth certificate.
 HB781 also died in committee in February.

 In early 2017, HB1612, proposed by Republican Bob Marshall would use the "born sex" to define which restroom, changing facility, or private area in government buildings was permitted for a given individual.
 HB1612 also stated that individuals that did not use the bathroom of their born sex would be subject to civil action.
 Additionally, HB1612 required school principals to inform the parents of a child if the child did not wish to identify as their born sex.
 The bill was killed in subcommittee on January 19, 2017.

+A sexual assault in a high school bathroom in Loudoun County garnered national political attention in 2021, but claims that the perpetrator was transgender proved to be false.